m0lentum/molentum.github.io/content/blog/2025/decade-of-digital-art/index.md

 after a little over five years without missing a day.
 I believe that habit was crucial in carrying me past the struggles of early learning and into a stage where drawing is consistently fun and rewarding.
-I recommend a similar path if you're a newcomer reading this and looking to learn.

 ## 2023